Miele Triflex HX1 vs. Dyson V12 Detect

 Miele Triflex nozzle top view

-One issue with this tool is its low profile opening, so it snowplows large dirt piles.
+One issue with this tool is its low-profile opening, which causes it to snowplow large dirt piles.

 Its brush design also lacks agitation and is inefficient on hard floors.